Woodstop/ArenaRegenerator/README.md

 ArenaRegenerator is a plugin for Minecraft servers that handles arena saving, regeneration, and full customizable minigame logic using WorldEdit or FAWE.

 This plugin manages and regenerates WorldEdit or FAWE-defined arenas.
-Includes full minigame support (e.g., lobby, countdown, game state, win detection) and interactive signs for easy use.
+Includes full minigame support (e.g., lobby, countdown, game state, win detection, winner rewards) and interactive signs for easy use.

 ## **Table of Contents**